CHOOSING A SERVICE

 If you know for sure you can only afford one round of editing, we recommend sharing your manuscript with as many friends and family members (“beta readers”) as you can before getting in touch with us.
 Listen to their big-picture feedback and make revisions until you are satisfied that the basic bones of the book are set properly.
 Then reach out to us for content editing, otherwise known as comprehensive editing.
 This service includes a thorough line edit as well as overarching feedback on the plot, characters, structure, etc.

 Of course, the vast majority of books—even wonderful books written by talented authors—need more than one round of editing before they are ready to hit the shelf at your local bookstore.
-So if you want to plan for multiple rounds of editing on a budget, we recommend starting with a standard manuscript critique, revising the manuscript based on that feedback, and then submitting it for a round of copyediting or proofreading.
+So if you want to plan for multiple rounds of editing on a budget, we recommend starting with a standard or extensive manuscript critique, revising the manuscript based on that feedback, and then submitting it for a round of line editing.

 I’ve already been through a round of content editing or copyediting.
 Do I also need proofreading?